Padamati Sandhya Ragam

-The producers, Indian Americans Gummaluri Sastry and Meer Abdulla started developing the film after meeting Indian filmmaker Jandhyala and musician S. P. Balasubrahmanyam.
-It was designed as an American-Indian co-production, with residents of both countries represented in the cast and crew.
-The music was composed by Balasubrahmanyam with lyrics by Sadasiva Brahmendra, Annamacharya, and Veturi.
-Despite its low budget, shooting took place across the United States and some scenes were shot in India as well.
+The film was produced by Indian Americans Gummaluri Sastry and Meer Abdulla, who initiated the project after meeting Jandhyala and musician S. P. Balasubrahmanyam.
+Padamati Sandhya Ragam was conceived as an American-Indian co-production, featuring a cast and crew from both countries.
+The music, composed by S. P. Balasubrahmanyam, includes lyrics by Sadasiva Brahmendra, Annamacharya, and Veturi.
+Despite its modest budget, the film was shot across various locations in the United States, with additional scenes filmed in India.

-Padamati Sandhya Ragam was well received by the Indian audience.
-It won the Filmfare Award for Best Telugu Film and Nandi Award for Best Story Writer for Jandhyala.
-It has since gained some retrospective attention for its representation of the Indian diaspora.
+Upon release, Padamati Sandhya Ragam was well received by Indian audiences and won the Filmfare Award for Best Telugu Film, as well as the Nandi Award for Best Story Writer for Jandhyala.
+The film has gained retrospective recognition for its portrayal of the Indian diaspora.

 Plot

 Sandhya arrives in India with her husband Chris to visit their family after her father's death.
-They are received coldly at the airport by his granddaughter Anitha, who escorts them to her father's home.
-As he had no sons, the family is afraid that Chris, who is white, won't be able to conduct the traditional last rites as the deceased's closest male relative, but he insists on taking the responsibility and cremates his father-in-law's body as the sun sets.
+They are received coldly at the airport by his daughter Anitha, who escorts them to her father's home.
+As he had no sons, the family is afraid that Tom, a white American, won't be able to conduct the traditional last rites as the deceased's closest male relative, but he insists on taking the responsibility and cremates his father-in-law's body as the sun sets.
 After coming back that night, he tries to talk to Anitha but she scolds him instead, blaming him for disrupting her grandfather's peace.
 Sandhya intervenes by slapping her and reveals that Anitha is actually their daughter who was taken away by her grandfather when she was five years old.
 Sandhya then narrates what happened beforehand.

 20 years earlier, Sandhya arrives with her family in the United States after her father finds a job there with the help of his younger brother Rama Rao who is already living in the US.
 Sandhya's father Adinarayana, a staunch traditionalist, is confused by American culture and sticks to his traditions despite Rama Rao's attempts to make him assimilate and everyone else's bemusement.
 They also meet Seshagiri Rao, an ice cream shop owner who is also Indian, and his son Ganapathi, a gourmand.
 One day, Ganapathi takes Sandhya to the supermarket but abandons her after hearing of a new ice cream shop, causing her to panic.
 After nearly getting run over by his car, Sandhya meets Chris.
 Because of the language barrier, he decides to take her to an Indian family he knows and they end up arriving at Seshagiri Rao's house, where they learn they are neighbours.